BoykovaAntonyna/nikita-kickstarter/WHY-NOT.md

 Since the breakpoints are project specific, it's better to have them in the `variables` folder.
 Otherwise you cannot grap and copy the `_respond-to` mixin into your project, without modifiying it.

+## Why not call assemble-folder "templates"?

+Because pages, partials etc. is way more explicit.